 You can look to your bank for a good example of this.
 When your money is in your chequing account, it earns an interest rate of approximately ¾ of basically nothing (technical term).
 But if you put it in a term deposit, you’ll get paid a higher interest rate.
 This is because you’re taking a small risk.
 If you need to take the money out of the term deposit before the term is up, you’ll pay a fee, and end up losing some money.
 So the bank is compensating you for this risk with a higher interest rate.

-The same concept applies to investments through Sharesies.
-Some investments pay off more in the long run, but they go up and down a lot more in the meantime.
+The same concept applies to investing in funds through Sharesies.
+Some funds pay off more in the long run, but they go up and down a lot more in the meantime.
 Others grow slowly, but don’t go down in value as often.

-The best way to figure out how much risk to take is to look at your investment horizon.
+The best way to figure out how much risk to take is to look at your time horizon.

 This obviously doesn’t need to be exact, as that would be impossible.
 But you should know whether you’re going to want to spend your money next week, next month, next year, or in the next few decades.

-If you're going to need your money soon, you should probably avoid riskier investments.
-These investments tend to pay off more in the long run, but they also have a tendency to going up and down a bit in the short run.
+If you're going to need your money soon, you should probably avoid riskier funds.
+These funds tend to pay off more in the long run, but they also have a tendency to go up and down a bit in the short run.